PlanetaryRobotics/moonranger-rover-messages/README.md

-# moonranger-rover-flight
+# moonranger-rover-messages
-This repository hosts the flight software that will be used on MoonRanger rover.
+This repository hosts the flight message definitions that will be used on MoonRanger rover.

+## Important Notes

+`moonranger_msgids.h` contains the system-wide message IDs for MoonRanger

+`xxx_msg.h` is for message definition files that are used my multiple apps, e.g. `goal_msg.h`

+`app_name_msgs.h` is for message definition files that are used solely by an app, e.g. `camera_if_msgs.h`

 ## Build Instructions